Skip to content

 • Walk slowly; don’t turn it into a rushed checklist stop

-• Pair it with a museum to add context to your day
+• Pair it with the museum to add context to your day

 Best pairings nearby